Welcoming your new puppy or kitten

 Pet essentials we recommend

 Some new owners find that pheromones and calming products are helpful when welcoming a new puppy or kitten.
 Adaptil (for dogs) or Feliway (for cats) can help replicate the smell of your pet’s mother, creating a sense of reassurance and reducing stress when settling into a new home.
-We recommend a plug-in diffuser for dogs or cats in the home.
-Start using it roughly two week before they move in.
-Spraying their carrier and your car with the Adaptil or Feliway spray is also an option to help make their transition smooth.
+We recommend their plug-in diffuser for dogs or cats in the home, starting to use it roughly two weeks before they move in.
+Spraying their carrier and your car with the Adaptil or Feliway spray can also help make the journey home easier.
 Spritz around 15 minutes beforehand.

 ★ New pet tip

-When you’re first introduced to your new pet, it’s a good idea to leave a t-shirt or blanket with their bedding.
-Cats and dogs rely on their sense of smell, so not only will they get used to your scent, but when you collect them, they’ll hopefully be more relaxed.
+When you’re first introduced to your new pet, leave a piece of clothing that belongs to you, such as a t-shirt or small blanket, which they can use as part of their bedding.
+Cats and dogs rely heavily on their sense of smell, so this will help them get used to your scent, in turn helping them feel more at ease when you collect them and bring them into your home.

 They’re home!

-When the day finally arrives, remember that your new pet might feel a little unsettled and nervous after their journey.
-For kittens, choose a quiet space, preferably an entire room, where they’ll be able to stay for a few days before exploring the rest of the house.
+When the day finally arrives, remember that your new pet might feel a little unsettled after their journey.
+For kittens, choose a quiet space, preferably an entire room, where they can stay for a few days before exploring the rest of the house.

 We know this next bit of advice may be frustrating, but resisting from cuddling and petting your new kitten or puppy at first is the best approach.
 Letting them make the first move and approach you will reduce anxiety and make them more comfortable.
 When they’re more familiar with their new environment, they’ll be set to meet other people, including any other pets in the household.